rclone/rclone/docs/content/chunker.md

 composite directory entries.
 Any temporary chunks are hidden.

-List and other commands can sometimes come across composite files with missing or invalid chunks, eg. shadowed by like-named directory or another file.
+List and other commands can sometimes come across composite files with missing or invalid chunks, e.g. shadowed by like-named directory or another file.
 This usually means that wrapped file system has been directly tampered with or damaged.
 If chunker detects a missing chunk it will by default print warning, skip the whole incomplete group of chunks but